Rogues In Paradise Book Reviews

 Grab Your Free Copy Now!Download Chapter & Get Invitation to Launch

-Review of Draft Publication 2023 – Calum Glenny
+Review of Draft Publication 2023

-I have visited Barbados regularly over the past 15 years and become interested in and accustomed to the beautiful island’s people.
+I have visited Barbados regularly over the past 15 years and have become interested in and accustomed to the beautiful island’s people.
+I learned quickly that the locals are friendly, welcoming, and full of life, character, and history, no matter what it has thrown at them.

-‘The people make Barbados and Barbados is its people!’
+‘The people make Barbados, and Barbados is its people!’

 Check out roguesinparadise.com